Maldon (Vic.)

 Maldon features high concentrations of lone person households, with a lower-than-average median household size

 Family households constitute 58.6% of all households, including 14.5% couples with children, 34.6% couples without children, and 7.4% single parent families.
-Non-family households comprise the remaining 41.4%, with lone person households at 38.8% and group households making up 3.0%.
+Non-family households comprise the remaining 41.4%, with lone person households at 38.8% and group households making up 3.0% of the total.
 The median household size is 1.9 people, which is smaller than the Regional Vic. average of 2.4.

 Frequently Asked Questions - Households